Gun to Gun

 Gun to Gun is a 1944 American Warner Bros.
 Santa Fe Trail short subject romantic western directed by D. Ross Lederman.
 The film, set on a ranch, stars Robert Shayne, Lupita Tovar and Pedro de Cordoba.

+Plot summary

+In 1850s Los Angeles, rancher Don Diego is unjustly fined by a corrupt tax commissioner.
+He dispatches his ward, Steve Randall, to deliver 1,000 cattle as payment.
+However, Steve uncovers the official's corruption, sparking a violent confrontation where he must bring the outlaws to justice.